Legend of the Sea Devils: Ratings

 The episode was watched by 2.20 million viewers overnight, becoming the eleventh most-watched programme of the day.
-The episode received an Audience Appreciation Index score of 76.
-The final consolidated ratings for the episode were 3.47 million viewers, the lowest viewing figure in the programme's post-2005 history, and the second-lowest in its entire history, only ahead of the first episode of Battlefield (1989), which received 3.1 million viewers.
+The final consolidated ratings for the episode were 3.47 million viewers.
+It was the twenty-fifth most watched programme of the week.
+In the United States, the simulcast was seen by 283,000 viewers, while the later broadcast was viewed by 209,000 viewers.

-Critical reception
+Critical response

-On Rotten Tomatoes, a review aggregator website, 57% of seven critics gave "Legend of the Sea Devils" a positive review, with an average rating of 4.90 out of 10.
-On Metacritic, another aggregator, the episode received a weighted average score of 51 based on six reviews, indicating "mixed or average reviews".
-Benji Wilson, writing in The Daily Telegraph, said that his kids thought the Sea Devils were "cute" which undermined the perceived scariness of the episode.
-However, he praised the "nascent relationship between the Doctor and Yaz" commenting that the interplay between the two characters was "genuinely affecting".
+Benji Wilson, writing in The Daily Telegraph, said that his kids thought the Sea Devils were "cute", which undermined the perceived scariness of the episode.
+However, he praised the "nascent queer relationship between the Doctor and Yaz", commenting that the interplay between the two characters was "genuinely affecting".

-Awarding it three stars out of five, Martin Belam of The Guardian said the episode "promised a swashbuckling Easter special, and it partially delivered", but he felt that the scenes between the Doctor and Yaz towards the end "didn’t necessarily ring true".
+Awarding it three stars out of five, Martin Belam of The Guardian said the episode "promised a swashbuckling Easter special, and it partially delivered", but he felt that the scenes between the Doctor and Yaz towards the end "didn't necessarily ring true".
+The i's Stephen Kelly gave the episode one star, criticizing a thinly written supporting cast and "a frenzied plot", but opined that the Doctor and Yaz's affection was one of the only redeeming qualities of the episode.